samlhk/mls-group-5/task-1/README.md

 -  N: Number of vectors
 -  D: Dimension of vectors
 -  A[N, D]: A collection of vectors
+-  X: A specified vector
--  K: number of clusters
+-  K: Top K

 **Output:**
--  R[N]: cluster ID for each vector
+-  Result[K]: The top K nearest vectors ID (index of the vector in A)

 ### Report

-In the Task 2 report, you are required to address the following questions:
+In the Task 2 report, you are required to answer the following questions:

-- How did you implement your K-means algorithm on the GPU?
+1. How did you implement your K-means algorithm on the GPU?
-- What is the speed advantage of the GPU over the CPU version when the dimension is 2?
+2. What is the speed advantage of the GPU over the CPU version when the dimension is 2?
 Additionally, what is the speed advantage when the dimension is 1024?
-- Please provide a detailed description of your ANN algorithm.
+3. Please provide a detailed description of your ANN algorithm.
-- If you implemented another clustering algorithm/ANN algorithm, which algorithm did you use?
+4. If you implemented another clustering algorithm/ANN algorithm, which algorithm did you use?

+## Other aspects for the report

+You can write a report by discussing from the following aspects:

+1. Implementation Analysis
+   - Describe your implementation approach on GPU
+   - Include code snippets and explain key optimization techniques used
+   - Discuss any challenges encountered and how they were resolved

+2. Performance Comparison
+   - Conduct benchmarking tests comparing GPU vs CPU(numpy) implementations
+   - Present results in a table/figure showing execution times and speedup ratios
+   - Analyze the factors contributing to performance differences

+3. Scalability Analysis
+   - Benchmark performance with small number of vectors
+     * Report execution time and resource utilization (e.g. GPU memory usage/GPU utilization if you can measure it)
+   - Scale testing to large number of vectors
+     * Document optimization techniques used
+     * Compare performance before and after optimizations
+     * Analyze memory usage and bottlenecks

+Your report should include relevant charts, tables and metrics to support your analysis.
+Focus on quantitative results and technical insights gained from the implementation.